 The offers on this page are from advertisers who pay us.
 That may influence which products we write about, but it does not affect what we write about them.
 Here's an explanation of how we make money and our Advertiser Disclosure.

-What credit card users need to know if the Fed cuts rates in September
+What credit card users need to know about the Fed's latest rate cut

 Cue sighs of relief from credit card users across the country plagued by rising debt balances.
-Through the current high rate environment — the target federal funds rate sits at 5.25%–5.50%, a more than 20-year high — the cost of their credit card debt has only grown:
+Through the current high rate environment — the target federal funds rate sits at 4.50%–4.75%, down from a more than 20-year high of 5.25%–5.50% earlier this year — the cost of their credit card debt has only grown:

-But the Federal Reserve’s decisions alone may not offer the relief you’re looking for.
+However, the Federal Reserve’s decision to cut the federal rate may not offer the relief you’re looking for.
 After all, plenty of factors influence your credit card’s interest rate.
-Even if the federal funds rate drops, you shouldn’t wait to begin paying down debt.
+Even if the federal funds rate continues to drop in 2025, you shouldn’t wait to begin paying down debt.

-Credit card interest rates could change when the Federal Reserve lowers the federal funds rate — after all, many credit card APRs are variable and move over time.
+Credit card interest rates could change now that the Federal Reserve has lowered the federal funds rate — after all, many credit card APRs are variable and move over time.
 But don’t count on lower interest rates to make a significant difference in your credit card interest charges.

 What’s more, there’s a growing gap between the banking industry’s benchmark rate, the so-called prime rate at which banks lend to their best customers, and the rates credit card companies charge — another factor that could keep your credit card APR high regardless of the Fed’s decisions.